Cosmographic constraints from late-time probes including fast radio bursts: Conclusions

-These results underscore the growing potential of FRBs as cosmological observables, particularly when combined with other probes.
-The relatively low tension between FRB-inferred $H_0$ and both early- and late-Universe estimates highlights their utility in cross-validating and possibly alleviating the current Hubble tension.
-Moreover, our work examines the contribution of the host galaxy DM, recovering well-constrained log-normal parameters with significantly reduced uncertainties compared to previous studies.

 Looking ahead, the ongoing increase in the number and precision of well-localized FRBs, supported by upcoming surveys and new instruments, will be crucial to improving the statistical significance of our constraints.
-Although current limitations in sample size present challenges, such as the low precision in the measurement obtained for $H_0$ compared to those from SH0ES and Planck experiments, the demonstrated complementarity between FRBs and other probes opens up a promising path for precision cosmology.
-As larger and more accurate FRB datasets become available, by the already existent radiotelescopes and the new generation as shown in Ref. \cite{dosSantos:2023ipw}, we expect significant advancements in our ability to constrain not only the Hubble constant but also higher-order cosmographic parameters.
-This could provide deeper insights into the nature of cosmic acceleration and explore possible extensions beyond the standard $\Lambda$CDM model.
+Although current limitations in sample size still pose challenges, leading to comparatively low precision in the determination of $H_0$ relative to other late-time and early-Universe estimates, the demonstrated complementarity between FRBs and other probes opens a promising path for precision cosmology.
+As larger and more accurate FRB datasets become available, both from existing radio telescopes and the new generation, such as the BINGO radio telescope \citep{dosSantos:2023ipw}, we expect meaningful improvements in our ability to constrain not only the Hubble constant but also higher-order cosmographic parameters.
+This progress will enable increasingly stringent reconstructions of the late-time expansion history and more robust consistency tests of the $\Lambda$CDM kinematic expectations.

-{\acknowledgments} The authors thank Prof. Adam Riess for addressing an important issue regarding the use of DESI data in the determination of $H_0$ values in the first version of this work.
-A.R.Q. work is supported by FAPESQ-PB.
-A.R.Q. acknowledges support by CNPq under process number 310533/2022-8.
-L.L.S., K.E.L.F., and R.A.B. thank the Paraíba State Research Support Foundation (FAPESQ) for financial support.
-J.R.L.S acknowledges support from CNPq (Grants 309494/2021-4 and 302190/2025-2), FAPESQ-PB (Grant 1356/2024), CAPES Finance Code 001 and Alexander von Humboldt-Stiftung Foundation.
-A. R. M. O. and J. V. thank CAPES.
-L. F. S. work is supported by CNPq.
-C.A.
-Wuensche thanks CNPq for grants 407446/2021-4 and 312505/2022-1, the Brazilian Ministry of Science, Technology and Innovation (MCTI) and the Brazilian Space Agency (AEB), which supported the present work under the PO 20VB.0009.